DanielNechtan/dunt/README.md

 Proposed features:

 * Minimalist window manager (can we use and extend cwm?)
-* Frontend for manipulating dunt and system settings
+* Frontend X client for manipulating dunt and system settings
-* Wrapper/frontend for some userland stuff
+* Wrapper/frontend client for some userland stuff
 * On-screen keyboard - this may be a big task, many existing implementations suck - needs researched.
 * Web browser